What You'll Find On This Page

 3 Croatian Island Escapes You Gotta Get to in 2017

 With so many places to see and often too little time, it’s hard to know which Croatian cities and islands to put on your itinerary.
-If you’re looking for a little taste of island life to add to your travel plans, we’ve narrowed down three great island escape options to choose from.
+If you’re looking for a little taste of island life to add to your travel plans, we’ve narrowed down three great island escapes to consider.

 Silba is a small island in the Zadar region with an area of 15km2.
 It is located southeast of the island of Mali Lošinj.
 The highest peak on the island is Varh (80m).